daniel-hauser/moneyman/README.md

-# money
+# moneyman

-Automatically add transactions from all major Israeli banks and credit card companies to a online worksheet (both google sheets and one drive are supported).
+Automatically add transactions from all major Israeli banks and credit card companies to a online worksheet

 Internally we use [israeli-bank-scrapers](https://github.com/eshaham/israeli-bank-scrapers) to scrape the data.